open-s4c/demo-asplos24/README.md

 ## Part 1: Monalisa

-In the first part of the demo, we construct `ccat`, a simple concurrent `cat` program, which as the original `cat` program reads a file from the filesystem and displays its writes its contents to `stdout`.
-Our `ccat` just contains enough features to allow us to show the issues with weak memory consistent, eg, it cannot open multiple files, not it accepts input from `stdin`.
+In the first part of the demo, we construct `ccat`, a simple concurrent `cat` program that, as the original `cat` program, reads a file from the filesystem and writes its contents to `stdout`.
+However, `ccat` just contains enough features to allow us to show the issues with weak memory consistency; it cannot open multiple files, it does not read `stdin`.

 The program consists of a producer thread and a consumer thread connected by a ring buffer.
 The producer opens a file (we will use an image of